 Page updated 25/02/17

-GB7DR is not currently connected to the South West Cluster but is otherwise fully operational.
+GB7DR is intermittently connected to the South West Cluster.

 20/03/16 There has been an Intermittent problem with the Internet connection and the link to the SW Cluster for some time.
 During the last site visit the Repeater was changed and everything seemed to be working well but after a few hours the Internet connection failed again.It is now believed to be caused by problems with the Intranet at the site and this is proving hard to resolve.